-In 2013, three URI seniors decided to create a “compost club” with the intent of reducing the extreme amount of food waste produced in the school’s dining halls.
+In 2013, three URI seniors decided to create a “compost club” with the intent of reducing the extreme amount of food waste produced in the university’s dining halls.
 After graduating, the three amigos went on to different careers and experiences, although always coming back to the idea of continuing what they had started in college.